sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 ---
 # Pritunl

 A few weeks ago I set up my Pritunl.
 Overall, I have had a great experience.
-Very easy to configure and manage compared to other VPN's I have used in the past.
+Very easy to configure and manage compared to other VPNs I have used in the past.

 Pritunl is an open-source so I decided to spend a few hours of my Sunday checking out the source code and web instance for vulns.

 ## Setup

 The source code can be found on [Github](https://github.com/pritunl/pritunl/tree/master).
 The build instructions are a bit old and I was unable to get it working from source.
 I would like to revisit this when I get some more time.
-There is likely an easy way to create a patch to get all the features but, please buy a license and support the devlopers.
-Anyways, here was a start of a Dockerfile to get an instance created.
+There is likely an easy way to create a patch to get all the features but, please buy a license and support the developers.
+Anyways, here was the start of a Dockerfile to get an instance created.
 It only kinda works but, it will get the dependencies and the pritunl package installed.
-No promises from there.

 ```docker
 FROM ubuntu